jasonrandrews/arm-software-developers/content/en/successkits/install.md

 ## Legacy FlexLM license setup

 Users who do not yet have access to UBL licenses will have FlexLM licenses.
 You should set the environment variable `ARMLMD_LICENSE_FILE` to map to the location of your license server.
-Contact your AFA adminstration team for information on your internal license server.
-Arm expects all FlexLM licenses to be removed from AFA programs by end of 2023.
+Contact your license adminstration team for information on your internal license server.

 {{< tabpane code=true >}}
   {{< tab header="Windows" >}}